mir-jalal/mir-jalal/README.md

 # Mir Jalal Hashimli
-### Software Developer / DevOps Engineer
+### Software Engineer
 ___

 ## 👋 Hello, folks!

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=mir-jalal&hide=javascript,html&theme=one&langs_count=3)" />
-My name is Mir Jalal Hashimli and I'm a Software Developer / DevOps Engineer.
-I'm Software Engineering Student at University of Tartu.
+My name is Mir Jalal Hashimli and I'm a Software Engineer.
+Here you can find a few examples of my projects...

 ## 📲 You can find me on: